 If any clarification is required on any particular aspect of the insurance programme, contact should be made with The Australian Fencing Federation in the first instance.

-The AFF has recently clarified the specific situation of Professional Indemnity (PI) insurance coverage for fencing coaches under the AFF’s National Insurance Policies.
+In 2013, the AFF clarified the specific situation of Professional Indemnity (PI) insurance coverage for fencing coaches under the AFF’s National Insurance Policies.

 The AFF Insurance Handbook has accordingly been modified to include conditions which apply for coaches to be covered for PI.
 The new version is attached here for your information.

 A summary of the clarifications is as follows:

 - Coaches must hold current NCAS accreditation with the Australian Sports Commission, or be actively working towards such accreditation under the supervision of an accredited coach;

 - Coaches must be currently capitated members of the AFF in a Competitive Category;